awsdocs/aws-ruby-developer-guide/doc_source/paging-responses.rst

       puts response.contents.map(&:key)
     end

-This yields one response object per API call made, and will enumerate objects in the named bucket.
+This yields one response object per API call made, and enumerates objects in the named bucket.
-Additional pages of data are retrieved by the SDK to complete the request.
+The SDK retrieves additional pages of data to complete the request.

 .. _aws-ruby-sdk-handling-paged-response-handling: